 - Miner’s Daughter Oatmeal Stout | Mountain State Brewing | Thomas, WV

 Corned Beef and Cabbage | Barley Wine

 Slow-cooked corned beef with cabbage and root vegetables is a true Irish-American tradition.
 Irish immigrants used corned beef instead of the usual bacon when they arrived in America.
 Corned beef gets its robust flavor from a plethora of spices including mustard seed, dill, coriander, allspice, black peppercorns, bay leaves and clove.

-The tangy cabbage and a salty, flavor-packed corned beef needs the distinct intensity of a barley wine so the beer doesn’t get lost.
-The strong taste and heavy alcohol content of a barley wine cuts through the meat and is able to stand up to the array of spices and textures from this hearty dish.
+The tangy cabbage and a salty, flavor-packed corned beef needs the distinct intensity of a barley wine, so the beer doesn’t get lost.
+The strong taste and heavy alcohol content of a barley wine cuts through the meat and can stand up to the array of spices and textures from this hearty dish.

 Barleywines to try with corned beef and cabbage: